 set up custom settings, such as multilanguage highlighting for each opened file.

-You can even set FreeBasic as default (see Format -> Options)
+You can even set FreeBasic as default (see Format -> Options), or set modules to be compiled by freebasic (Right-click tab control)

 Once you like it, go to the configuration form (Format menu -> Options) and click